 Weigh stations are generally used by commercial truck drivers, but, in some cases, large vehicles like moving trucks and RVs may be required to stop and use them as well.
-You can find a nearby weigh station using a website or app like Scale Buddy or Trucker Path.
+You can find a nearby weigh station using a website or app like Trucker Path.
 Below, we have details on which vehicles need to use weigh stations, the laws governing mandatory weighing, and how to find a weigh station near you.

 How to Find a Weigh Station Near Me